wil-langford/FishFace/FishFace/README.txt

 ROUGH PLAN
 ==========
 Version 1.0 will be a command-line application with batch processing.
-Version 2.0 will have a GUI and better (i.e. extant) documentation.
+Version 1.1 will have an improved orientation/location determination algorithm.